Eastbourne Town F.C.: Early history (1880-1905)

 In 1889 the club changed its name to Eastbourne F.C. to reflect the expansion of the town after the railway brought in tourism.
-Although not in a league, and still an amateur team, they competed in the Sussex Senior Cup reaching the final beating Chichester 4–0.
-The following season the club founder, Rev. Willis was elected as the club secretary and the senior cup was done on a league basis in which Eastbourne won, playing 15 games, winning 14 and drawing a game with Chichester.
+Although not in a league and still an amateur team, they competed in the Sussex Senior Cup reaching the final and beating Chichester 4–0.
+The following season the club founder, Rev. Willis, was elected as the club secretary, and the senior cup was done on a league basis in which Eastbourne won, playing 15 games, winning 14 and drawing a game with Chichester.
 Eastbourne reached the Sussex Senior Cup final ten times between 1889 and 1903, winning eight times in that period.

 Around the turn of the century, Eastbourne played professional teams such as Woolwich Arsenal, Derby County and West Ham United.

-It has been recorded that Eastbourne played and won in two international tournaments: in 1904 the 'Meeting du Nouvel' and in 1909 the Challenge International du Nord, both cups were invitations for amateur clubs to compete in.
+It has been recorded that Eastbourne played and won in two international tournaments: in 1904 the 'Meeting du Nouvel' and in 1909, the Challenge International du Nord, both cups were invitations for amateur clubs to compete in.